tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [IMP] selfservice users can now authenticate on selfserver even when out of corporate network

 Other enhancements:

+* [FIX] better inventory of lastboottime and get_domain_info

+* [FIX] better handling of other local install of Python on client computer (eg. conflict with local Anaconda Python installation)

+* [IMP] allow to have multiple private repo content displayed in waptconsole

 * [IMP] remote repository: it is now possible to prevent a fallback